Skip to main content

 Step 2: Install TablePro

-1. Open the downloaded DMG file
+1. Open the DMG file

-2. Drag TablePro to your Applications folder
+2. Drag TablePro to Applications

 3. Eject the DMG